 Add tomato puree and chicken broth.
 Bring to a boil.
 Season with salt to taste.
 Lower heat, cover and simmer until noodles are cooked and liquid is absorbed.

-Ladle onto plates and garnish with cheese, avocado and cilantro.
+Ladle onto serving plates and garnish with cheese, avocado, and cilantro.